string(19) "[Energy-Geothermal]"

 The Need

-Canada is the only country on the Pacific Rim not to produce energy from geothermal.
-For geothermal energy resources to play a significant role in the future Canadian economy, reliable, baseline geoscience information about the depth, temperature and permeability of potential aquifers – and their suitability to generate geothermal heat and power – is necessary.
+For geothermal energy resources to play a significant role in Canada’s net-zero emissions economy, independent foundational geoscience information about the depth, temperature and permeability of potential hot aquifers, and their suitability to generate geothermal heat and power, is necessary.

 Project Goals